 The controlled substances and alcohol testing program shall be administered in accordance with the policy and the program procedures which are incorporated by reference.

-Tobacco Products
+Use of Tobacco Prohibited

-While on the bus, bus drivers shall not use tobacco products and shall not permit students to use them.
+Tobacco use, including alternative nicotine products and vapor products as defined by KRS 438.305, is prohibited twenty-four (24) hours a day, seven (7) days a week, inside Board-owned buildings or vehicles, on school owned property, and during school-related student trips.

 Definitions

 The following definitions apply for purposes of drug and alcohol testing required by federal and state law: